erda-project/docs/docs/en/1.6/manual/install/helm-install/comp-schedule.md

 ## Reasonable Use of Storage to Avoid IO Competition

-When deploying Erda, the storage volume of stateful services (such as dependent components and stateful services in Erda Pipeline) adopts the StorageClass named dice-local-volume provided by volume-provisioner, the dependent component of Erda by default.
+When deploying Erda, the storage volume of stateful services (such as dependent components and stateful services in Erda pipeline) adopts the StorageClass named dice-local-volume provided by volume-provisioner, the dependent component of Erda by default.
 Based on the file system in a specific directory (such as /data), volume-provisioner creates PV (for example, /data/pvc-6a7bf08c-00cd-4464-899e-3a82beca8ca8) for storage in a way similar to [sparse file](https://en.wikipedia.org/wiki/Sparse_file) by dice-local-volume.

 It is not designed for scenarios of high-concurrency and massive IO.
 If the bottom layer of the file system where the /data directory is located is from the same hard disk device (or a device constructed from different partitions of the same hard disk), then IO competition occurs among pods in the file system that effects the stability and QoS of Erda components.